The history of the bromoil process and an excerpt from the David W. Lewis’ book “The art of Bromoil and Transfer”.

 The matrix as it is now called, is immersed in warm water where the gelatin swells in direct inverse proportion to the amount of silver originally contained in the emulsion.
 In the shadow areas, the gelatin is very hard and thus swells very little.
 The highlights on the other hand remain soft and swell considerably.
 When a greasy pigment is applied to the moist gelatin surface with the stagfoot-shaped brush, the ink is accepted freely in the shadows and the lower tonal values.
 The highlights in the print because they are swollen with water reject the ink, while the intermediate tones accept the ink proportionately.

 A bromoil transfer is made by placing the completed inked up bromoil print in intmate contact with an artist paper.
 This sandwich is then pulled through an etching or bromoil press.
 The result is a layer of pigment on the surface of the paper.
 The pigment leaves a matt surface and takes on the texture of the transfer paper.

-A book focussed on the bromoil and transfers processes.
+A book on the bromoil and transfer process.